justus-zorn/Hazard/DOCS.md

 ### kick(player)
 Removes a player from the game.
 'Game.on_disconnect' is still called.
 ### play_sound(player, sound, volume, channel?)
 Starts playing 'sound' for 'player'. 'volume' must be between 0 and 128.
-The sound will be played on 'channel', overwriting any previously playing sounds on that channel.
+If 'channel' is given, the sound is played on that channel, overwriting any sound playing in that channel. 'channel' must be between 0 and 15.
+Unless a channel is given, no more than 16 sounds can be played at the same time.
+Any new sound will not be played.
 ### set_composition(player)
 Sets the current text composition for 'player'.
 ### stop_all_sounds(player)